willaurum/Willaurum.github.io/theAreanaSim/arenaNotes.md

 add taco bell breakfast
  - no lethal abilities

-Add some nonlethal events for the novelty sunglasses\
+Add some nonlethal events for the novelty sunglasses

 Make there a chance to have the muddy water kill you

+Chopsticks
+ - some lethal some non lethal, lethal consumes

+team of navy seals
+ - lethal event

+ramen
+ - nonlethal consumes

+Recieving an item from Temu instead of a sponsor

+reinforcing a shelter event can also collapse and kill the player

+add "Wii Sports (Nintendo Wii, 2007) New Game Factory Sealed in Cardboard Sleeve" to the game
+ - lethal non consuming, more monlethal flavor text than lethal texts